 Pismo Beach shares its name with a large clam found along the shore here, so the town has become synonymous with clam chowder.
 Wooly’s Beach Bar & Grill certainly doesn’t skimp on the chowder, but plenty of diners come here for the burgers.

 Cradled in a brioche bun, Wooly’s burgers are made with black Angus beef, in quarter-pound or half-pound sizes.
 Variations include a chili cheeseburger and the Western barbecue burger, a popular option topped by cheddar, Applewood bacon, and crispy jalapeños.
 Beef’s not your thing?
-Then try the blackened albacore burger, which comes with caramelized onions, tomatoes, and cucumber-wasabi dressing.
+Then try the blackened albacore burger, which comes with caramelised onions, tomatoes, and cucumber-wasabi dressing.

 Then there’s Wooly’s setting: Any closer to the sand and you’d probably have to be a clam yourself.
 At the very end of Pomeroy Avenue, Wooly’s deck looks straight out on the beach, the boardwalk, and the nearly quarter-mile-long Pismo Beach Pier.
 You’ve got a front-row seat to all the beach action: fishermen on the pier, surfers, and an endless parade of people strolling Pismo’s flat, packed sands.

 Although it’s not right on the sand, U.S. Meal is within flip–flop walking distance of both Black’s Beach and secluded Sunny Cove Beach in Santa Cruz.
 The short trek is certainly worth it for a diverse, creative burger lineup that has won acclaim from Santa Cruz beachgoers ever since U.S. Meal’s 2013 opening.
-“My hamburger was just as I had ordered, medium-rare and layered, no onion,” wrote Ann Parker in the Santa Cruz Sentinel. “ A generous amount of guacamole and pickled jalapeño slices added color and flavor to the hand-formed grilled-beef patty.”
+“My hamburger was just as I had ordered, medium-rare and layered, no onion,” wrote Ann Parker in the Santa Cruz Sentinel. “ A generous amount of guacamole and pickled jalapeño slices added colour and flavour to the hand-formed grilled-beef patty.”

 Sitting along the base of the lifeguard stand at Stinson Beach, an hour north of San Francisco, the Siren has a stylishly weathered look, as if it’s still being slowly seasoned by the salt air.
 Through the paned windows, look out on breakers rolling onto the shore, then all the way out to the Farallon Islands (at least on clear days).
 A string of incandescent lights hangs from the ceiling, and the fresh-cut flowers at each table add a touch of class not common at most burger shacks.